kettaraujo/kettaraujo/README.md

 I work with data analysis, conduct studies in the field of software development and i'm a student at Federal University of ABC (UFABC).

-In my daily work, I use the following technologies: Python, JavaScript, MySQL database, and Django.
+In my daily work, I use the following technologies: Python, JavaScript, MySQL database and Django.

 Currently, I'm focusing on improving my knowledge in: